SilvioWeging/kASA/README.md

 * `-m (--memory) <number>`: Amount of RAM in Gigabytes available to kASA.
 If you don't provide enough, a warning will be written and it attempts to use as little as possible but may crash.
 If you provide more than your system can handle, it will crash or thrash.
 If you write "inf" instead of a number, kASA assumes that you have no memory limit.
 Default: 5 GB.
 * `-x (--callidx) <number>`: Number given to this call of kASA so that no problems with temporary files occur if multiple instances of kASA are running at the same time.
 Default: 0.
 * `-v (--verbose)`: Prints out a little more information e.g. how much percent of your input was already read and analysed (if your input is not gzipped).
 Default: off.
 * `-a (--alphabet) <file> <number>`: If you'd like to use a different translation alphabet formated in the NCBI compliant way, provide the file (gc.prt) and the id (can be a string).
+Please use only letters in the range ['A',']'] from the ASCII table for your custom alphabet.
 Default: Hardcoded translation table.

 ### Generate a content file
 ##### Context